nbperry/PuppeteerTester/README.md

 This library is capable of being used for snapshotting, diffing, and a combination of these two.

+### Warning: This project is not actively maintained

 ## Installation

 Note: this library is not currently published on npm and as such the below installations will not work at the moment